 Comprehensive product data: parts, BOMs, sources, document references, file attachments, material composition, custom attributes, change forms.

 Industry-standard file format is vendor-neutral and application-independent.

-Launch file attachments for viewing by simply clicking the hyperlink file name or web link.
+Launch file attachments for viewing by simply clicking a button.

 Select rows or entire grids to copy data into email or other software applications.